NREL/EnergyPlus/design/FY2022/NFP-Latent_Sizing.md

 **Application of Latent Sizing to Component Sizing**

-Component sizing is currently based on a calculation of zone air mass flow rate, a predicted zone sensible load, and a zone thermostat and supply air temperature.
+Component sizing is currently based on a calculation of zone sensible supply air mass flow rate, a predicted zone sensible load, and a zone thermostat and supply air temperature.
 The peak air mass flow rate can meet the peak zone sensible load at the user specified supply air temperature.
 Mdot, sens = Qsens / (Cp * (Tsupply - Tzone)).

-Latent sizing would be based on this same principle of calculating a zone air mass flow rate to meet the peak latent load.
-The final zone design air mass flow rate will either be selected, based on user input, as the peak sensible air mass flow (sensible only sizing) or the maximum of the sensible and latent air mass flow (sensible and latent sizing).
-Mdot, lat = (Qlat * H2OHtOfVap) / (H2OHtOfVap * (w, supply - w, zone)).
-H2OHtOfVap will cancel out here so will check that during implementation.
+Latent sizing would be based on this same principle of calculating a zone latent air mass flow rate to meet the peak latent load.
+The final zone design air mass flow rate will either be selected, based on user input, as the peak sensible air mass flow (`Sensible Load` or `Sensible Load Only No Latent Load` sizing), the peak latent air mass flow (`Latent Load` sizing) or the maximum of the sensible and latent air mass flow (`Sensible And Latent Load` sizing).
+Mdot, lat = Qlat / (w, supply - w, zone).

 The zone latent load is independent of zone sensible load, save any dependence of moist air properties (specific heat) on resultant load calculations.
-I assume zone sensible loads will change slightly if zone humidity ratio changes (i.e., will now be held constant) during sizing.
+I assume zone sensible loads will change slightly if zone humidity ratio changes during sizing (i.e., zone humidity will now be held constant).
 I intend to prove that assumption, and that the changes are small.

 The proposed result of zone sizing is to record both a zone sensible mass flow rate and sensible load, and a latent mass flow rate and latent load.
 These time series data are the basis for zone and air system component sizing.
-With the addition of zone latent load sizing calculations other components should be more accurately sized to meet the imposed loads (e.g., DOAS systems or zone/air system cooling coils)
+With the addition of zone latent load sizing calculations other components should be more accurately sized to meet the imposed loads (e.g., DOAS systems or zone/air system cooling coils).